-- 1.1 Conceptions of While Collar Crimes - 1.2 Indian approaches to socio-economic offences - 1.3 Notions of privileged class deviance as providing a wider categorization of understanding Indian development. - 1.4 Typical forms of such deviance - 1.4.1 Official deviance (deviance by legislature, judges, bureaucrats) - 1.4.2 Professional deviance; journalists, teachers, doctors, lawyers, engineers, architects and publishers - 1.4.3 Unlawful behaviour in corporate sector and role of law - 1.4.4 Trade union deviance (including teachers, Lawyers/ urban property owners) - 1.4.5 Landlord Deviance (class/ caste based deviance) - 1.4.6 Police deviance - 1.4.7 Deviance electoral booth capturing, (rigging, on process impersonation, corrupt practices) - 1.4.8 Gender-based aggression by socially, economically and politically powerful
+- 1. Introduction (20 Hours) - 1.1 Conceptions of While Collar Crimes - 1.2 Indian approaches to socio-economic offences - 1.3 Notions of privileged class deviance as providing a wider categorization of understanding Indian development. - 1.4 Typical forms of such deviance - 1.4.1 Official deviance (deviance by legislature, judges, bureaucrats) - 1.4.2 Professional deviance; journalists, teachers, doctors, lawyers, engineers, architects and publishers - 1.4.3 Trade union deviance (including teachers, lawyers/urban property owners) - 1.4.4 Landlord deviance (class/caste based deviance)

-NOTE: Depending on specialist interest by the teacher and the taught any three areas of deviance of privileged class may be explored.
-What follows is only illustrative of one model of doing the course.

-2. Official Deviance

-- 2.1 Conception of official deviance permissible limit of discretionary powers - 2.2 The Chambal Valley Dacoit; Vinoba Mission and J ai Prakash Mission for surrender of Dacoits - in 1959 and 1971 - 2.3 The Das Commission Report on Pratap Singh Kairon - 2.4 The Grover Commission Report on Dev Raj Urs - 2.5 The Maruti Commission Report - 2.6 The Thakkar-Natarajan Commission Report on Fairfax - 2.7 Shah Commission Report

-3. Police Deviance

-- 3.1 Structures of Legal restraint on police powers in India - 3.2 Unconstitutionality of "third-degree" methods and use of fatal force by police - 3.3 "Encounter" Killings - 3.4 Police atrocities - 3.5 The plea of superior orders - 3.6 Rape and related forms of gender based aggression by police and paramilitary forces - 3.7 Reform suggestions especially by the National Police Commissions
+- 1.4.5 Police deviance - 1.4.6 Deviance electoral booth capturing, (rigging, on process impersonation, corrupt practices) - 1.4.7 Gender-based aggression by socially, economically and politically powerful - NOTE: Depending on specialist interest by the teacher and the taught any three areas of deviance of privileged class may be explored.
+What follows is only illustrative of one model of doing the course. - 2.
+Official Deviance (10 Hours) - 2.1 Conception of official deviance permissible limit of discretionary powers - 2.2 The Chambal Valley Dacoit; Vinoba Mission and J ai Prakash Mission for surrender of Dacoits - in 1959 and 1971 - 2.3 The Das Commission Report on Pratap Singh Kairon - 2.4 The Grover Commission Report on Dev Raj Urs - 2.5 The Maruti Commission Report - 2.6 The Thakkar-Natarajan Commission Report on Fairfax - 2.7 Shah Commission Report - 3.
+Police Deviance (16 Hours) - 3.1 Structures of Legal restraint on police powers in India - 3.2 Unconstitutionality of "third-degree" methods and use of fatal force by police - 3.3 "Encounter" Killings - 3.4 Police atrocities